 A close-up image of Vanillekipferl (vanilla crescent cookies) on a round cooling rack.

-Here in Switzerland, in Austria and in other German-speaking countries, it’s traditional to share packets full of different kinds of Christmas biscuits with friends and family.
+Here in Switzerland, Austria and other German-speaking countries, it’s traditional to share packets full of different kinds of Christmas biscuits with friends and family.
 One type of biscuit that’s never missing is the iconic Vanillegipfeli.
 They are also my son-in-law’s favourite!
 He calls them Vanillemondli (little vanilla moons), and of course, he gets a packet full all to himself on Christmas Day.

 Vegan Vanillekipferl (vanilla crescent cookies) on a sheet of baking paper in a wooden box.

-How to make vegan Vanillekipferl (vanilla crescent cookies)
+How to make vegan vanillekipferl (vanilla crescent cookies)

 Butter